New Jersey's Famous Beaches

 The Jersey Shore's famous beaches and friendly towns are ready for summer visitors.

-Ocean Galleries in Stone Harbor will host a number of special events this season, including a reception with artist and legendary singer-songwriter Graham Nash.
-The Wetlands Institute’s salt marsh facility is all about animals every day, and especially in the summer on Totally Turtle Tuesdays and the new Fabulous Family Night Thursdays, both of which offer live animal interactions.
+Ocean Galleriesin Stone Harbor will host a number of special events this season, including a reception with legendary contemporary artist Alexandre Renoir, the great grandson of French impressionist painter Pierre Auguste Renoir.
+The Wetlands Institute's salt marsh facility is all about animals every day, and especially in the summer with events like Crabulous Crab Day and daily creature interactions.

-Ocean City’s Music Pier has as lively a lineup as ever this summer, from the Ocean City Pops to local theatre groups to Leon Russell, Jars of Clay, and the Marshall Tucker Band.
-Gillian’s Wonderland Pier opened its usual weekend in March and for yet another summer season, its landmark ride — the Giant Wheel — will offer fantastic views of the Ocean City boardwalk and beach.
+Ocean City's Music Pierhas as lively a lineup as ever this summer, from the Ocean City Pops to local theatre groups to a number of popular singers and bands.
+Gillian's Wonderland Pier opened in April and, for yet another summer season, its landmark ride - the Giant Wheel - will offer fantastic views of the Ocean City boardwalk and beach.